opentable/octopress/source/_posts/2013-09-25-resolving-domains-to-areas-in-asp-dot-net-mvc.markdown

     	routingEngine.RoutingRegistration(RouteTable.Routes);
 	}

 This is the creation of my RoutingEngine.
 This class is responsible for taking each area in the system in turn and then creating the routes for my application based on these.
-I am sure you are asking why I am doing that.
+I am sure you are asking why I am doing that?
 The answer is simply that I can use a combination of MapRoute and IRouteConstraints to build a sufficient route for the URLs I need to map.
 The code looks as follows:

 	public void RoutingRegistration(RouteCollection routes)
 	{